 Doing the Research

 The biggest issue with the research is organizing it as you go along.
 If you organize the information you collect by sub-topics areas as you actually do the research, you will save yourself hours of time in the end, trying to do this.
 So, you need to have your sub-topics identified before you start your research.
 This is one of the most important tips for writing a research paper that you should use.
 To get those sub-topics, again, look at how existing research papers on the same topic are organized.
 Doing this will allow you to develop your own sub-topics in advance.
 Then, as you conduct your research, use note cards, list the source at the top of each note card along with the sub-topic for the information.
 Once the card has been filled with information, put it in the stack for the appropriate sub-topic.
 When all of your research is completed, it is already completely sub-divided.

 Organizing for Writing

 Each of your sub-topics is a major heading of any outline or other organizer you may use.
 Here is where you take each stack of notecards and harvest out the details that you will be included.
 These should then be listed in the order in which you will cover them within that sub-topic.

 Rough Draft, Revision, Final Copy

 You are certainly familiar with these three steps.
 You write your rough draft from your outline/organizer, and be careful here.
-You need to make note of the sources used as you go along, so that you can properly cite them in your final draft.
+You need to make a note of the sources used as you go along so that you can properly cite them in your final draft.
 Revising that rough draft is not fun, especially if you are not really skilled in grammar and composition.
 You may need to pay someone else to do this.
 Once you are ready to write your final draft, be sure that you follow the required format style.